DeDeDeK/KARchipelago/README.md

 ## What does randomization do to this game?
 Which locations get shuffled?

-Currently, randomization affects nothing in the game except the AP items you receive for completing checkboxes or receive from other worlds.
+Randomization affects which AP items you receive or send for unlocking a checkbox.
+It will also affect which stadiums you have available if you have progressive stadiums enabled.

-No locations are currently shuffled.
-Eventually, all checkboxes will be able to be randomized.
+No locations are currently shuffled, so every checkbox in the game unlocks what it usually unlocks (with the exception of stadiums, which are ignored in favor of the AP item unlocks if they are enabled).

 ## What does another world's item look like in Kirby Air Ride?